L’Hoest’s Monkey, Allochrocebus lhoesti

 L’Hoest’s monkeys are large, strikingly patterned primates with short, thick fur in a variety of colors; a reddish-orange patch of fur covers their back, a fluffy white section stretches from their throat to their ears like a giant beard, and their limbs and stomach are black.

-Their head, back, and tail are speckled with white, giving them the appearance that someone stood over them while eating a particularly powdery funnel cake.
-Eyes are orange.
-Cheek pouches store food and narrow feet aid in terrestrial locomotion.
+Their head, back, and tail are speckled with white, eyes are orange, and cheek pouches store food.
+Narrow feet aid in terrestrial locomotion.

 L’Hoest’s monkeys are sexually dimorphic in size.
 Both genders are mostly the same in coloration, although males have a bright blue scrotum.
 Females are also smaller and lighter than males.